 - You're just getting started with Azure SQL Database.
-Applications that are in development often don't need high-performance levels.
+Applications that are in development often don't need high-compute sizes.
 Basic databases are an ideal environment for database development or testing, at a low price point.

 - You have a database with a single user.
 Applications that associate a single user with a database typically don’t have high concurrency and performance requirements.
 These applications are candidates for the Basic service tier.